Anshul-Solanki/CPAlgos/EllipticCurveCryptography/README.md

 This also has Associativity property, defined as:
 (A + B) + C = A + (B + C)
 The resulting point does not depend on order of Point Addition.

+Any two points on curve are called EC points, we can apply point operations on them to find third point 'C'.

 Proof for these properties might be lengthy but taking a look at curve it seems intutive
 <img src="https://user-images.githubusercontent.com/29455503/202861980-951463d6-6821-485a-a01b-b56467394b90.png" width="500">